 Jesus is Revealed as Our Perfect Substitute

-These are the Scripture readings for the Baptism of Our Lord.
+These are the readings for the Baptism of Our Lord Sunday.

 God’s Word for This Week

 “Why did Jesus need to be baptized?
 I thought baptism was for sinners?”
 That’s a common question among Christians.
-It doesn’t make sense that our perfectly sinless Savior would need to be baptized, yet he was.
+It doesn’t make sense that our Savior, who was perfectly sinless, would need to be baptized, and yet he was.
 Why?
 Because Jesus had come to be our perfect substitute, and he is revealed as such in his baptism.
-God laid on him the sin of the world (John 1:29).
-Even from birth he endured the effects of our sin.
+God laid on him the sin of the world (Jn 1:29).
+Even from birth, he endured the effects of our sin.
 Jesus wasn’t a sinner himself, but he was carrying our sin, pain, and sorrow (Is 53:4).
 He needed the assurance of God’s love and forgiveness, just as if he were a sinner himself.
 Jesus received those promises in baptism, just like we do.

-Though Jesus did not have any personal sin, in his role as Savior he was carrying the sins of the world.
+He insisted that John baptize him “to fulfill all righteousness” (v 15).
+Jesus is pointing out to John that, while he didn’t have any personal sin, he was carrying the sins of the world.
 He had come to be our perfect substitute.
-He very much desired the promises of God that baptism gives sinners.
+He needed the promises of God that baptism gives us.

-The Holy Trinity (God the Father, the Son, and the Holy Spirit) were present at Jesus’ baptism.
+The three persons of the Holy Trinity (God the Father, the Son, and the Holy Spirit) were present at Jesus’ baptism.
 In the same way, the Holy Trinity was present at our baptisms, as we are baptized “in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19).